-- When using CVS (or similar) developers need to remember they have to run 'cvs add' or 'cvs rm' anyway.
-Updating Makefile.am accordingly quickly becomes a reflex. - Conversely, if your application doesn't compile because you forgot to add a file in Makefile.am, it will help you remember to 'cvs add' it. - Using wildcards makes it easy to distribute files by mistake.
+• When using CVS (or similar) developers need to remember they have to run 'cvs add' or 'cvs rm' anyway.
+Updating Makefile.am accordingly quickly becomes a reflex.

+Conversely, if your application doesn't compile because you forgot to add a file in Makefile.am, it will help you remember to 'cvs add' it.

+- Using wildcards makes it easy to distribute files by mistake.
 For instance, some code a developer is experimenting with (a test case, say) that should not be part of the distribution. - Using wildcards it's easy to omit some files by mistake.
 For instance, one developer creates a new file, uses it in many places, but forgets to commit it.
 Another developer then checks out the incomplete project and is able to run 'make dist' successfully, even though a file is missing.
-By listing files, 'make dist' will complain. - Finally, it's really hard to forget to add a file to Makefile.am: files that are not listed in Makefile.am are not compiled or installed, so you can't even test them.
+By listing files, 'make dist' will complain. - Wildcards are not portable to some non-GNU make implementations, e.g., NetBSD make will not expand globs such as '' in prerequisites of a target. - Finally, it's really hard to forget to add a file to Makefile.am: files that are not listed in Makefile.am are not compiled or installed, so you can't even test them.